 \subsubsection{General Base Topology}

-In the general setting with an arbitrary cost vector and base topology $G$, Algorithm~\ref{alg:randomized-W for unicast} is expected to perform well because it addresses heterogeneity in two ways: the weight setting used in Line~\ref{BMM Unicast:7} helps absorb structural imbalances in $G$, while the optimization over a distribution of graphs allows the algorithm to adapt to variations in the cost vector.
-These two components together enable the construction of a randomized mixing matrix with favorable spectral properties.
+In the general setting with an arbitrary cost vector and base topology $G$, Algorithm~\ref{alg:randomized-W for unicast new} is expected to perform well because it addresses heterogeneity in two ways: the layered design utilizes heterogeneous energy efficiencies across nodes, while the optimized statistical mixing over a set of candidate graphs allows the algorithm to combine candidate mixing matrices with favorable spectral properties.
 In practice, since analytically bounding $\rho(\bm{W})$ is difficult, we use the empirical estimate of $\rho(\bm{W})$ as a practical surrogate for $\rho_{\mathcal{A}}^+$ in the intermediate-level optimization.

-Moreover, as observed in \cite{zhang2024energyefficient}, finding a deterministic matrix $\bm{W}$ for a general graph that satisfies the maximum per-node budget constraint and achieves $\rho(\bm{W}) < 1$ is NP-hard under the unicast cost model.
-In contrast, if the problem is relaxed to allow $\bm{W}$ to be a randomized matrix as considered here, then under the corresponding budget constraint \eqref{eq: unicast K=1 constraint hetero}, the problem becomes tractable.
-Specifically, Lemma~\ref{lem:finiteness} guarantees that in Algorithm~\ref{alg:randomized-W for unicast}, $\rho_k<1$ happens within $O(m)$ iterations with high probability. \begin{lemma} Suppose $G=(V,E)$ is a connected graph, and assume that there exists $c>0$ such that for each $e\in E$, $G_k \sim \mathcal{G}_G$ contains $e$ with probability at least $c$.
-Let $\tau$ be the first iteration $k$ when $\rho_k<1$.
-With probability $1-e^{-\Omega(m)}$, we have $\tau=O(m/c)$. \end{lemma}
+Moreover, as observed in \cite{zhang2024energyefficient}, finding a deterministic matrix $\bm{W}$ for a general graph that satisfies a given maximum per-node budget constraint under the unicast cost model and achieves $\rho(\bm{W}) < 1$ is NP-hard.
+In contrast, if the problem is relaxed to allow randomized matrices as considered here, then under the corresponding budget constraint \eqref{eq: unicast K=1 constraint hetero}, the problem becomes tractable.
+Specifically, Theorem~\ref{lem:finiteness} guarantees that under mild conditions on the graph oracle, Algorithm~\ref{alg:randomized-W for unicast new} guarantees $\rho(\bm{W})<1$ with $O(m)$ candidates with high probability. \begin{theorem} Suppose that the base topology $G=(V,E)$ is connected, and all candidate graphs are generated by a random graph oracle $\mathcal{G}_G$, for which there exists $c>0$ such that for each $e\in E$, $G_k \sim \mathcal{G}_G$ contains $e$ with probability at least $c$.
+Let $\rho_k$ denote the objective value of \eqref{eq:budgeted probabilities design} when mixing $k$ such generated candidates, and $\tau$ be the minimum $k$ such that $\rho_k<1$.
+With probability $1-e^{-\Omega(m)}$, we have $\tau=O(m/c)$. \end{theorem}